FahimFBA/organize-ADNI/README.md

 Lastly, I have analyzed the dataset and found that the dataset is organized successfully.

-Here, you can check the After & Before files and folders count side by side (Left Side = After, Right Side = After).
+Here, you can check the After & Before files and folders count side by side (Left Side = After, Right Side = Before).

 ![Comparison](./img/After_Before.png)